-- 45. The development of digital imaging technologies has created significant benefits to learning, allowing staff and pupils instant use of images that they have recorded themselves or downloaded from the internet.
+45. The development of digital imaging technologies has created significant benefits to learning, allowing staff and pupils instant use of images that they have recorded themselves or downloaded from the internet.
 However, staff, parents / carers and pupils need to be aware of the risks associated with publishing digital images on the internet.
 Such images may provide avenues for cyberbullying, stalking or grooming to take place.
-Digital images may remain available on the internet forever and may cause harm or embarrassment to individuals in the short or longer term. - 46.
-When using digital images, staff should inform and educate pupils about the risks associated with the taking, use, sharing, publication and distribution of images.
-In particular they should recognise the risks attached to publishing their own images on the internet (e.g. on social networking sites).
+Digital images may remain available on the internet forever and may cause harm or embarrassment to individuals in the short or longer term.
+Safe use of video recordings via Educational Zoom and Showbie to follow guidelines as set out in P42, The Remote Learning Policy.

-- 47. In accordance with guidance from the Information Commissioner's Office, parents / carers are welcome to take videos and digital images of their children at school events for their own personal use (as such use is not covered by GDPR).
+- 46. When using digital images, staff should inform and educate pupils about the risks associated with the taking, use, sharing, publication and distribution of images.
+In particular they should recognise the risks attached to publishing their own images on the internet (e.g. on social networking sites). - 47.
+In accordance with guidance from the Information Commissioner's Office, parents / carers are welcome to take videos and digital images of their children at school events for their own personal use (as such use is not covered by GDPR).
 To respect everyone's privacy and in some cases protection, these images should not be published on blogs or social networking sites (etc.), nor should parents / carers comment on any activities involving other pupils in the digital / video images. - 48.
 Staff and volunteers are allowed to take digital / video images to support educational aims, but must follow this policy, P03 Computing, Mobile Phones & Electronic Devices Policy and P09 Taking, Storing and Using Images of Pupils and Staff Policy, concerning the sharing, distribution and publication of those images.
 Those images should only be taken on school equipment: personal equipment should not be used for such purposes except for under the specific conditions allowed for in P09. - 49.
 Care should be taken when taking digital / video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - 50.
 Pupils must not take, use, share, publish or distribute images of others without their permission. - 51.
 Written permission from parents or carers will be obtained before photographs of students / pupils are published on the school. - 52.
 Photographs published on the school website, or displayed elsewhere, that include pupils, will be selected carefully and will comply with good practice guidance on the use of such images.
 Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs.